sps014/ffmpegBlazor-Deployed/README.md

   Cross-Origin-Embedder-Policy = "require-corp"
   ```

-  On whatever platform you are deploying the site make sure these 2 headers are present.
+  On whatever hosting platform you are deploying the site make sure these 2 custom headers are present.